nitigsingh/pyiwr/docs/index.md

 # pyiwr Package Documentation
 ![pyiwr](images/pyiwr.png)

 Welcome to the documentation for pyiwr (Python Indian Weather Radar Toolkit), an advanced open-source library developed by researchers at the SIGMA Research Lab at IIT Indore.
-This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files and correct MOSDAC radar NetCDF files into Py-ART compatible NetCDF files. pyiwr also provides a range of useful tools and visualization functions to facilitate working with and analyzing weather radar data.
+This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files and Restructure dual-pol radar MOSDAC/corrected NetCDF files into Py-ART compatible NetCDF files. pyiwr also provides a range of useful tools and visualization functions to facilitate working with and analyzing weather radar data.

 ## Developers
 1. Nitig Singh, MS Research, SIGMA Research Lab, IIT Indore